robertorcosta/azure-docs.pt-br/articles/iot-edge/tutorial-machine-learning-edge-05-configure-edge-device.md

 ### <a name="enable-programmatic-deployment"></a>Habilitar implantação programática

-Para usar a imagem do marketplace em uma implantação com script, precisamos habilitar a implantação programática da imagem.
+Para usar a imagem do Marketplace em uma implantação com script, precisamos habilitar a implantação programática da imagem.

 1. Entre no portal do Azure.